 In power for the past two years, Convergence and Union has introduced painful austerity cuts in Catalonia that have been vigorously opposed by Republican Left.

-Catalonia, a region of 7.5 million people that includes Spain's second-largest city of Barcelona, is one of the areas suffering the most in the country's four-year-old economic crisis, which has left unemployment at 25 percent.
+Catalonia, a region of 7.5 million people that includes Spain's second-largest city of Barcelona, is one of the areas suffering the most in the country's 4-year-old economic crisis, which has left unemployment at 25 percent.

 Catalonia is responsible for around a fifth of Spain's economic output and many residents complain that the central government in Madrid takes in more tax money from the region than it gives back.
-But now Catalonia is the most indebted region in Spain and has had to seek a (EURO)5.4 billion bailout from Madrid.
+But now Catalonia is the most indebted region in Spain and has had to seek a EUR5.4 billion bailout from Madrid.

 The central Spanish government, which fiercely opposes the idea of an independence referendum, was quick to praise the vote.